Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Novel Generative Model Architectures

 \section{Novel Generative Model Architectures}

-Here we present two novel GAN models for OFDM signals that build on prior convolutional GANs for time-series.
+Here, we present two novel GAN models for OFDM signals that build on prior convolutional GANs for time series.
 Specifically, we propose a direct time-series model and another indirect model based on an image-domain time-frequency representation.
-Key considerations in our designs include conceptual simplicity and scalability, i.e., the ability of the model to scale to longer and more complex signals, in terms of both computation and performance.
+Key considerations in our designs included conceptual simplicity and scalability, \emph{i.e.}, the ability of the model to scale to longer and more complex signals, in terms of both computation and performance.

-For many practical applications, the OFDM symbol length is known \textit{a priori}, e.g., it is determined by the channel bandwidth for 4G LTE.
+For many practical applications, the OFDM symbol length is known \textit{a priori}; \emph{e.g.}, it is determined by the channel bandwidth for 4G LTE.
 For this reason, the two models presented below are tailored to OFDM data in the sense that they utilize prior knowledge of the OFDM symbol length.
-However, all other aspects of the OFDM waveforms, e.g., the QAM symbol constellation, cyclic prefix size, OFDM symbol boundaries, and channel distortions are not assumed to be known.
+However, all other aspects of the OFDM waveforms, \emph{e.g.}, the QAM symbol constellation, cyclic prefix size, OFDM symbol boundaries, and channel distortions, are assumed to be unknown.